a-flyleaf/a-flyleaf.github.io/_posts/2019-04-18-state-of-the-site.md

 - Right now the blog has a whole two entries, an [initial test post](/blog/here-goes-nothin) and this one, but sooner or later I’ll need to figure out categories, tags, featured images, pagination, RSS, all that jazz.
 [Staticman](//staticman.net) looks like a good option for comments if for whatever reason I *want* comments.

 I have no idea how professionally I want to present myself here, but the tone of this post seems about right.
 In any case, one thing is certain: I would like to *never touch any social media ever again thank you and good bye*

+&nbsp;

+edit 4/21: It is also worth noting that doing everything by hand means, if something goes horrifically wrong, I have only myself to blame.

+Although I made a bulk of recent edits on the 18th, when this post was written, none of them went live.
+But because I made several significant changes at once, the error was vague and unhelpful, and so I force-reset everything to the last working commit.
+Minor update by update, the perpetrator finally made itself clear: incorrect blog date formatting.

+And it only took three days and an absolute mess of commits!
+The master branch commit history is a mess.
+It was even more of a mess before the forced reversion.
+Having said that, everything finally works as it should, hopefully future commits will be less haphazard.

+It’s a learning experience.